 You’ll find this historic gem within the walls of the Santa Maria de Flor da Rosa Monastery, palace and castle.
 Thanks to much careful and respectful restoration, the peace and tranquility of its monastic past is one of the hotel’s defining features today, as is its medley of influences; Gothic, Renaissance and Arabic.
 The restaurant in the hotel is very good.

-One of Marvão’s original hotels, this elegant hotel is now one of the best pousadas of the region, offering the best panoramic views from its lofty position.
-Tucked into one of the cobbled streets of steeped, Medieval Marvão you’ll find your little piece of heaven.
+One of Marvão’s original hotels, this pousada offers panoramic views from its lofty position.
+Tucked into one of the cobbled streets of steeped, medieval Marvão you’ll find your little piece of heaven.